potch/flame-whatnow/readme.md

 ## On your computer

 1. First, [get Firefox](https://www.mozilla.org/en-US/firefox/new/)
   * Already have it?
 Awesome!
-Make sure it's up to date.
-The current version is 33.
+[Make sure it's up to date](https://support.mozilla.org/en-US/kb/update-firefox-latest-version).

 2. Open Firefox

-3. Next, enable the WebIDE:
+3. Next, enable WebIDE:
   * Click on the 'Tools' menu
   * Click on 'Web Developer'
   * Click 'Developer Toolbar'
   * In the Developer Toolbar, type `pref set devtools.webide.enabled true`, then press Enter.

-4. Open the WebIDE
+4. Open WebIDE
   * Click on the 'Tools' menu
   * Click on 'Web Developer'
   * Click 'WebIDE'

-5. Install the ADB Helper
+5. Install ADB Helper
   * In the top right corner of the WebIDE, click 'Select Runtime'
   * Under 'Devices', select 'Install ADB Helper'
     * The process should now begin- if there are network problems let someone know and they can assist you.